So you've decided to get an LFC but you aren't sure which projector to buy...

 - To see some of the projectors we use, we recommend looking at our project examples on Lightform.com.

 For example, from there can see we've used the Epson PowerLite PRO G7905U for outdoor projects like this one or projects like this one.
 Another one we like is is this Optoma projector.
-For beginners interested in small-medium scale experiences, the Epson Home Cinema 1060 or the Epson Home Cinema 2150.
+For beginners interested in small-medium scale experiences, we recommend the Epson Home Cinema 1060 or the Epson Home Cinema 2150.

 - You can also use our Projector Brightness calculator to determine if the projector you are using will be able to scan under your lighting conditions here.